nibrobb/oppslag-c/README.md

 ## Quick start

+**Note: only available for Norwegian citizens.**

-To use this project you need an API-key for the vehicle lookup service, which you may apply for [here](https://www.vegvesen.no/kjoretoy/kjop-og-salg/kjoretoyopplysninger/api-er-for-tekniske-kjoretoyopplysninger/api-for-tekniske-kjoretoyopplysninger/)
+To use this project you need an API-key from the Norwegian Road Authority (Statens Vegvesen) vehicle lookup service, which you may apply for [here](https://www.vegvesen.no/kjoretoy/kjop-og-salg/kjoretoyopplysninger/api-er-for-tekniske-kjoretoyopplysninger/api-for-tekniske-kjoretoyopplysninger/).

 Dependencies include `gcc` and `libcurl-dev`

-To install libcurl on Ubuntu 22.04 LTS
+To install dependencies on Ubuntu 22.04 LTS
 ```bash
 sudo apt install gcc make libcurl4-openssl-dev
 ```